2025–26 All-Ireland League (rugby union): All-Ireland Provincial League Championship

-The All-Ireland Provincial League Championship is to be contested by the winners of the four provincial qualifying leagues in Connacht, Leinster, Munster and Ulster.
-They will play in two semi-finals with the winners meeting in the final, with all matches played at neutral venues.
-The winner will play in Division 2C of the A.I.L. for 2026–27.
-The runners-up are to play away against the 9th place team in Division 2C and the winner of this play-off will also play in Division 2C of the A.I.L. for 2026–27.
+The All-Ireland Provincial League Championship was contested by the winners of the four provincial qualifying leagues in Connacht, Leinster, Munster and Ulster.
+They played in two semi-finals with the winners meeting in the final, with all matches played at neutral venues.
+The winner will play in Division 2B of the A.I.L. for 2026–27.
+The runners-up were to play away against the 9th place team in Division 2C and the winner of this play-off will also play in Division 2B of the A.I.L. for 2026–27.

 Team changes

 The following promotions and relegations occurred at the end of the 2024–25 season: